 4.2.1 ASI is a time-bound survey.
 It is therefore extremely important to complete the entire fieldwork in the prescribed timeframe.
-For this purpose allotment be made to the available number of Superintendents/ Sr.Supdts in all the sub-regional offices/notional sub-regional offices at Regional Headquarters.
-In allotting the ASI factories among the Superintendents/ Sr.Supdts, it is to be ensured that the total workload (including that of Agricultural Statistics work) per Superintendents/ Sr.Supdts is as balanced and equitable as possible.
+For this purpose allotment to be made to the available number of S.Os in all the sub-regional offices/notional sub-regional offices at Regional Headquarters.
+In allotting the ASI factories among the S.Os, it is to be ensured that the total workload (including that of Agricultural Statistics work) per S.Os is as balanced and equitable as possible.
 This should be done after a proper assessment of size, location, geographical contiguity and the experience of the worker to the extent possible.
-It is also envisaged that at the time of allotting factories to the Superintendents/ Sr.Supdts the jurisdiction and factories be rotated among the Superintendents / Sr. Superintendents in each SRO, as per the work allocation instructions issued by the Headquarters.
+It is also envisaged that at the time of allotting factories to the S.Os. the jurisdiction and factories be rotated among the S.Os in each SRO, as per the work allocation instructions issued by the Headquarters.